luciof55/plus_gantt/README.md

-# plus_gantt
+# Plus Gantt

-# Plugin for Redmine wich render a project gantt, adding a control date in order to visualize the expected ratio.
-Also calculate automatically issue due date.
+**Plugin for Redmine wich render a project gantt, adding a control date in order to visualize the expected ratio.
+Also calculate automatically issue due date.**

 ## Gantt: